emcodem/ffastrans_webui/upload_backend/readme.txt

-this contains the dhtmlx vault component only. the files directory contains uploaded files.
+this contains the dhtmlx vault component only. the directory where uploads go is set in server_config.js